Differentiation (sociology)

-In system theory, differentiation is the tendency of subsystems in a modern society to increase the complexity of that society.
+In system theory, differentiation is the tendency of subsystems in a modern society to increase the society's complexity.
 Each subsystem can make different connections with other subsystems, and this leads to more variation within the system in order to respond to variation in the environment.

-Differentiation that leads to more variation allows for better responses to the environment, and also for faster evolution (or perhaps sociocultural evolution), which is defined sociologically as a process of selection from variation; the more differentiation (and thus variation) that is available, the better the selection.
+Differentiation that leads to more variation allows for better responses to the environment, and also for faster evolution—or perhaps sociocultural evolution—which is defined sociologically as a process of selection from variation.
+The more differentiation (and thus variation) that is available, the better the selection.

 Introduction

 Exemplifying Differentiation and System Theory, this photographic mosaic may be perceived as a whole/system (a gull) or as a less complex group of parts.

 Talcott Parsons was the first major theorist to develop a theory of society consisting of functionally defined sub-systems, which emerges from an evolutionary point of view through a cybernetic process of differentiation.
-Niklas Luhmann, who studied under Talcott Parsons, took the latter's model and changed it significantly.
 Parsons regarded society as the combined activities of its subsystems within the logic of a cybernetic hierarchy.

-For Parsons, although each subsystem would tend to have self-referential tendencies and follow a related path of structural differentiation, it would occur in a constant interpenetrative communication with the other subsystems and the historical equilibrium between the interpenetrative balance between various subsystem would determine the relative degree to which the structural differentiation between subsystem would occur or not.
-In contrast to Luhmann, Parsons highlighted that although each subsystem had self-referential capacities and had an internal logic of its own (ultimately located in the pattern maintenance of each system) in historical reality, the actual interaction, communication and mutual enable-ness between the subsystems was crucial not only for each subsystem but for the overall development of the social system (and/or "society").
+For Parsons, although each subsystem would tend to have self-referential tendencies and follow a related path of structural differentiation, it would occur in a constant interpenetrative communication with the other subsystems.
+The historical equilibrium between the interpenetrative balance between various subsystems would determine the relative degree to which the structural differentiation between subsystem would or would not occur.

+Niklas Luhmann, who studied under Parsons, took the latter's model and changed it significantly.
+In contrast to Luhmann, Parsons highlighted that—although each subsystem had self-referential capacities and an internal logic of its own (ultimately located in each system's pattern maintenance)—in historical reality, the actual interaction, communication, and mutual enabledness between the subsystems was crucial not only for each of them but also for the overall development of the social system and/or "society".

-In actual history, Parsons maintained that the relative historical strength of various subsystems (including the interpenetrative equilibrium of each subsystem's subsystems) could either block or promote the forces of system differentiation.
-Parsons believed that the main "gatekeeper" blocking-promoting question was to be found in the historical codification of the cultural system, including "cultural traditions" (which Parsons in general regarded as a part of the so-called "fiduciary system" (which facilitated the normatively defining epicenter of the communication and historical mode of institutionalization between cultural and social system).
-For example, the various ways Islam has been transferred as a cultural pattern into various social systems depend on the particular way in which the core Islamic value-symbols have been codified within each particular fiduciary system (which again depend on a series of various societal and history-related factors).
+Parsons maintained that the relative historical strength of various subsystems, including the interpenetrative equilibrium of each subsystem's subsystems, could either block or promote the forces of system differentiation.
+He believed the main "gatekeeper" blocking-promoting question was to be found in the cultural system's historical codification, including "cultural traditions".
+These he regarded in general as a part of the so-called "fiduciary system", which facilitates the normatively defining epicenter of the communication and historical mode of institutionalisation between cultural and social system.
+For example, the various ways Islam has been transferred as a cultural pattern into various social systems depend on the particular way in which the core Islamic value-symbols have been codified within each particular fiduciary system—again depending on a series of various societal and history-related factors.